6 Best RJ45 Crimpers for Reliable Connections

 #3 – Klein Tools VDV226-011-SEN

-The Klein VDV226-011-SEN is an all-in-one tool that allows you to cut, strip, and crimp both STP/UTP and flat-satin paired-conductor cables easily.
 The precision-ground, carbon steel crimping dies are complimented by a ratchet safety-release and blade-guard for the best experience in both quality and safety.
+It crimps 4, 6, and 8-position modular connectors (RJ22, RJ11/RJ12, and RJ45).

-Owners of the VDV226-011-SEN have found the quality to be higher than many similar crimpers (as is the case with most of the made-in-the-USA Klein Tools line).
+Owners of the VDV226-011-SEN have found the quality to be higher than many similar crimpers (as is the case with most Klein Tools products).
 They note that it works perfectly for RJ45 crimping, and while it may have trouble scoring some smaller Cat5e wires, there have been no issues with terminating Cat5 and Cat6 connections.

-A few users have also commented that the tool is smaller than expected, making it easier to use if you have smaller hands or a weaker grip.
-Some users have complained that the tool cuts too deep when stripping Cat5, 5e, and 6; causing minor damage to the wire.
+A few users have also commented that the tool is smaller than expected (approximately 7.5 inches long), making it easier to use if you have smaller hands or a weaker grip.
+Some users have complained that the tool cuts too deep when stripping Cat5, 5e, and 6, causing minor damage to the wire.

 >> Check current price <<